aharpervc/docs.anychart.com/Common_Settings/Tooltip.md

 ## Hide

-IF you need to hide the tooltip for some reasons, use {api:anychart.core.ui.Tooltip#hide}.hide(){api} method.
+IF you need to hide the tooltip for some reasons, use {api:anychart.core.ui.Tooltip#hide}hide(){api} method.
 Tooltips can be hidden for the whole chart or for a discrete series.

 ```
 // make tooltips hide on a click